Ans. Germination of seed and ripening of fruits.

 Q7.
 Your brother accidentally dropped your favourite pencil box and broke it.
 This is a change you did not want.
 Can you reverse this change?

 Ans.
 No, this change is not reversible as broken pieces cannot be fixed.

 Q8.
 How candles of different shape are made?

 Ans.
 Molten wax is poured into the desired mold and a wick is placed in it.
 Then it is cooled.
 This is how we get candles of different shape.

 Q9.
 What is reversible change?

 Ans.
 The changes in which we can bring back the products to original form without creating any new substance are known as reversible changes.

 Ans.
-No, cutting down of tree cannot be consider as a reversible change because same tree cannot be planted again after cutting.
+No, cutting down of a tree cannot be considered as a reversible change because the same tree cannot be planted again after cutting.

 Q11.
 Is printing of book is a reversible or an irreversible change?

 Ans.
 Printing is an irreversible change because ink and paper cannot be separated once printing is done.